 Firstly, the environment needs to be made safe, because there is the potential for injury.
 The bedroom may benefit from having a lock fitted, and the windows should be checked to reduce opening.
 Relacation to the ground floor may be necessary.

 As with other parasomnias, investigations should exclude causes of arousal from sleep related to breathing and limb movement disorders, and reducing exhaustion through good sleep hygiene, or reducing stress or anxiety with Cognitive Behavioural Therapy may help.
-Drug treatments include sedatives such as clonazepam or other benzodiazepines.
+Drug treatments include melatonin, clomiprimine or sedatives such as clonazepam.